 unquoted_string = Hello World!

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["unquoted_whitespace_string"], "This string should have 8 spaces in front of it."), so do not do this:
+# Equivalent to writing to ["unquoted_whitespace_string"] with "This string should have 8 spaces in front of it.", so do not do this:

 unquoted_whitespace_string = This string should have 8 spaces in front of it.